Boeing RC-1: Design

 The RC-1 was primarily intended for short-haul flights, between 500 and 1000 mi, with rapid turnaround at the ends.
 This reduced the need for high cruising speeds.

 The low-speed concept allowed the design to dispense with several features normally found on jet aircraft, notably the sweptback wing.
-By using a conventional rectangular wing, the high-speed drag was greatly increased (see wave drag) but the low-speed lift was likewise greatly increased.
+By using a conventional rectangular wing, the wave drag produced at high speeds was greatly increased, but the low-speed lift was greatly increased as well.
 Further, the rectangular planform allowed the twin wing spars to be single pieces, and all of the engines, landing gear and cargo could be attached directly to the spar.
-With a swept wing this would place considerable torque loads on the point where the wings met the fuselage.
+By contrast, with a swept wing, this would place considerable torque loads on the point where the wings met the fuselage.

 In most other aspects the design was relatively similar to other cargo aircraft of the era.
 The fuselage was large and roughly the size of a wide-body airliner (although relative to the length, it appeared to be a narrow-body design), with a T-tail at the end.
 The dozen engines were distributed evenly along the wings, with each side having four engines on the outer sections, and two between the cargo pods and fuselage.